Wradgio/jamlin/README.md

 For projects that use static HTML or XML that need to be translated.
 Sometimes you need to keep HTML in project without additional attributes or special tags, but with some internalisation tool.

 ## How to use it
-To define variables for both actions, there are two possible sources of data:
+To run it, you need too things defined:
-1. Config file
+1. Config file (required)
-2. Parameters
+2. Parameters (optional)

 ### Config file
 Every time you run JaMLin, it's looking for config file, named **jamlin_config.json** which defines all data needed for extraction in this structure: